 In 2018 Greenaction joined the Winnemem Wintu Tribe on the historical 300 mile long Run4Salmon journey led by Chief Caleen Sisk.
 The two-week journey seeks to raise awareness about the importance of protecting waterways, restoring endangered salmon runs, defending sacred sites and revitalizing indigenous lifeways in the face of climate change and ecological collapse.
 The prayer run begins in the San Francisco Bay Delta with the Ohlone people at Sogorea Te and prayerfully follows the same journey that the Chinook winter-run salmon take upstream to Winnemem lands.

 The protection of Indigenous Lands and sacred sites and landscapes go hand-in-hand.
 The summit of Mauna Kea in Hawai’i is one of these sacred landscapes.
 To Native Hawaiians or Kānaka Maoli, the mountain, Mauna Kea, represents many things; a place of worship, an ancestral burial site, and a life-giving source of fresh water.
 The aquifer located within Mauna Kea provides fresh water for the town of Hilo and other surrounding communities.
-Greenaction advocates and supports the protection of Mauna Kea and is adamantly against the building of the proposed Third Meter Telescope (TMT) Project.
-The TMT project will have a devastating and irreversible environmental impact on Mauna Kea and its fresh water aquifer, desecrate sacred lands, practices, and burial sites, and is an unnecessary addition to a summit overburdened by fourteen previously built telescopes, which have proven to leave toxins after decommission.
+Greenaction advocates and supports the protection of Mauna Kea and is adamantly against the building of the proposed Thirty Meter Telescope (TMT) Project.
+The TMT project would have devastating and irreversible environmental impacts on Mauna Kea’s fresh water aquifer and desecrate sacred lands.
+The TMT summit is already overburdened by thirteen previously built telescopes, which have been proven to leave toxins.
 Greenaction stands in solidarity with the “We Stand with Mauna Kea” and “Protect Mauna Kea” movements and protective actions.

 Greenaction works with tribal members from the White Mesa Ute Community of the Ute Mountain Ute Tribe in southern Utah against the Denison Mines uranium mill that was built next to the reservation and on top of hundreds of ancient culturally significant and sacred sites.
 The mill emits radioactive yellow cake into the air and dumps radioactive and toxic materials in the land.
 Greenaction, tribal members, the tribe and allies won a big victory when we defeated plans to ship radioactive uranium tailings from Moab, Utah to the uranium mill.
 We continue to fight the mill’s expansion plans.